Deriving the time-dependent Schrodinger m- and p-equations from the Klein-Gordon equation: Momentum dominant: the -equation

 \section{Momentum dominant: the $p$-equation}

 In contrast to the intent of the Schr\"odinger derivation, here we focus on momentum-dominated systems, which naturally propagate with a strong spatial orientation.
 This means we must aim to reduce the second-order-in-space KG equations down to the first-order-in-space ``$p$-equation'' by manipulating and approximating the starting equations treating momentum as the quantity of primary importance.
 Such a treatment typically makes most sense with very light or massless particles, and indeed a spatially propagated description is very widely used in optics (see e.g. \cite{Kinsler-2010pra-fchhg} and references therein).
 This factorization assumes a propagation forward in space, whilst decomposing the system behaviour (waves) into components that evolve either forward or backward in time, as shown in fig. \ref{F-diagram-zpropagator}.
+The consideration of spatial propagation means that the result I present in this section is somewhat related to the ``spacelike counterpart of the Schr\"odinger equation'' as previously derived by by Holodecki \cite{Horodecki-1988inc}\footnote{Thanks to S.A.R.
+Horsley for the reference.}.
+However, the derivation presented here is \emph{necessarily} aimed at the limit where the effect of the particle mass is a only small correction, in contrast, Holodecki's result is limited to the non-relativistic regime.

-To analyse spatial propagation, we need a useful reference paramater to characterise it, and it should preferably be one that remains constant.
+To analyse spatial propagation, we need a useful reference parameter to characterise it, and it should preferably be one that remains constant.
 In this case, a spatial frequency domain analysis is called for: we might therefore use either linear momentum $\Vec{p}$ or a wavevector $\Vec{k}$.
 This means that the parts of the physics we wish to ascribe to the role of ``reference propagation'' must be independent of the primary propagation direction.

 For the procedure to work, we need to assume a direction along which the waves will primarily propagate.
 Without loss of generality, we will assume this to be the $z$-axis, with the $x$ and $y$-axes to account for any transverse properties.
 Thus we will focus on the $p_z$ momentum component, and relegate $p_x$ and $p_y$ to the status of corrections.
 After defining $\bar{E}^2 = E^2 - m^2c^4 = \hbar^2 \omega^2 - m^2c^4$, and $p_T^2=p_x^2+p_y^2$, we work in a spatial frequency (wavevector) space $\Vec{k}$.
 Remembering that $\Vec{p} = \hbar \Vec{k}$, we proceed in the following way ~